Love avocados? Thank the giant ground sloths!

 How big were the giant ground sloths?

 These ancient ancestors of modern-day sloths truly lived up their name.
 Like bears and anteaters, they had the ability to stand on their hind legs, making them the largest bipedal mammals to have existed.
-Over 100 species of giant ground sloths lived throughout North, Central and South America, ranging in size from the formidable Megatherium americanum which towered 3.5 metres tall (12 feet), and weighed up to 4 tons, to the considerably smaller 90-kg (200-lb) Cuban Megalocnus.
+Over 100 species of giant ground sloths lived throughout North, Central, and South America, ranging in size from the formidable Megatherium americanum which towered 3.5 meters tall (12 feet), and weighed up to 4 tons, to the considerably smaller 90-kg (200-lb) Cuban Megalocnus.

 The giant ground sloths of North America disappeared around 11,000 years ago and their South American cousins followed suit around 10,200 years ago.
 However, amazing fossil evidence from 2007 revealed that 200-lb Megalocnus were still lumbering around the islands of Cuba as little as 4,200 years ago!

 Like many of the memorable megafauna of the last ice age, the exact cause of their extinction remains somewhat murky.
 Megatherium fossils have been found with cut marks on them, suggesting that ancient humans did consume these giant beasts.
 However, humans and the giant ground sloths of Cuba coexisted for a period of about 1,000 years.
 It is likely that a combination of over-hunting and/or climate change led to their demise.